MayoCalc / Blog / Finance

 How to Calculate Your Net Worth (and What It Should Be by Age)

-Your net worth is the single best snapshot of your overall financial health.
-It is more meaningful than your income, your credit score, or the balance in any single account.
+Your net worth is the one number that actually tells you where you stand financially.
+It's more meaningful than your income, your credit score, or the balance in any single account.
 Calculating it takes about 10 minutes and can fundamentally change how you think about money.

 Calculate Your Net Worth Now